 - Find a local Neurologist in your town

 What causes cluster headaches?

-Cluster headaches are so named because they tend to occur daily for periods of a week or more with long periods of time, months to years, with no headache symptoms.
+Cluster headaches are so named because they tend to occur daily for periods of a week or more followed by long periods of time -- months to years -- with no headaches.
 They occur at the same time of day, often waking the patient in the middle of the night.

 Cluster headaches also:

 - tend to run in families and this suggests that there may be a role for genetics;

 - may be triggered by changes in sleep patterns; and